grdw/grdw/_posts/2023-10-01-my-intercom-part-1.md

 - It allows a mix of TCP/UDP requests
 - It uses some sort of a JSON API / mixed with RTSP

-Initally I thought whatever lives on that port would speak HTTP, so in order to naively repeat a request to my doorbell I did:
+Initally I thought whatever lives on that port would speak HTTP, so in order to naively repeat a request to my intercom I did:

 ```
 curl --data '{BLURB OF JSON I TOOK FROM PCAPDroid}'